 Annual Tax Documents

-The timeliness of this process is solely dependent upon the responsiveness of the NRA payee in completing the FNIS process, and submitting requested documents to the Payroll office.
-Failure by the NRA to complete the FNIS process may result in tax application on any proposed payment in accordance with IRS regulations.
+The timeliness of this process is solely dependent upon the responsiveness of the NRA payee in completing the TDS process, and submitting requested documents to the Payroll office.
+Failure by the NRA to complete the TDS process may result in tax application on any proposed payment in accordance with IRS regulations.